thirstycode/Raspi-output-catcher/README.md

 -	10:47:31 AM 15 05 --> posted with username tamannaah.143
 -	10:47:16 AM 15 05 --> posted with username realshrutihaasan
 -	10:47:03 AM 15 05 --> posted with username kriti.sanon143
--	10:47:03 AM 15 05 --> some error with posting having username urvashirautela26
+-	10:47:03 AM 15 05 --> some error with posting haing username urvashirautela26
 -	08:19:56 AM 15 05 --> posted with username kriti.sanon143
 -	08:19:49 AM 15 05 --> posted with username tamannaah.143
 -	08:19:43 AM 15 05 --> some error with posting having username priyanka.chopra143